GMartinez-intera/sceua_benchmark/README.md

 # sceua_benchmark
-Testing benchmark example using the serial version of SCE-UA, pytest, and Github Actions.
+Testing benchmark example using the serial version of SCE-UA optimization algorithm, pytest, and Github Actions.

 Three ways to run this test:
 1. Using python console or your default IDE